-This page talks about how to buy doomsday dry bean seeds from David's Garden Seed.
-Below are the various fields of beans and the one we would recommend.
+This page talks about how to buy Doomsday Dry Bean Seeds from David's Garden Seeds®.
+Below are the various types of beans and the ones we would recommend.

 These are just some that we recommend.
 But there are many types of beans that would work in a doomsday scenario.

 All of the variety information on the David's Garden Seeds® website, including the days to

 maturity, color and size are based on data from tests done at specific

 locations.
 Many factors, including geographic location, daytime and

 nighttime temperatures, the availability of plant nutrients, many unknown climate factors and insects/pest interact to determine a variety's

 performance.
 For information on which varieties will perform best in